-We have audited the accompanying standalone financial statements of Reliance Naval and Engineering Limited (“the Company”), which comprise the Balance sheet as at March 31, 2024, the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as “the SFS”).
+We have audited the accompanying standalone financial statements of Swan Defence and Heavy Industries Limited (“the Company”), which comprises the Balance sheet as at March 31, 2025, the Statement of Profit and Loss (including other comprehensive income), the Statement of Changes in Equity and the Statement of Cash Flows for the year then ended, and notes to the standalone financial statements, including a summary of significant accounting policies and other explanatory information (hereinafter referred to as “the SFS”).

 Basis for Opinion